May 6, 2022

 As a woman, you’re most likely aware of ovarian cancer, but you’re unlikely to think that much about it.
-It’s easy not to; we’ve been taught that it’s the “silent killer,” rarely diagnosed until it’s too late for effective treatment.
+It’s easy not to — we’ve been taught that it’s the “silent killer,” rarely diagnosed until it’s too late for effective treatment.
 The most we can do is hope we don’t get it, right?
 How common is it, anyway?

 Ovarian cancer is often called silent.
 Why do people think there are no symptoms?

-What are the symptoms?
+What are the symptoms of ovarian cancer?

 Current methods of diagnosing ovarian cancer early are not very effective.
 It is typically diagnosed by a patient’s symptoms, and sometimes by examination of a large abdominal mass, but often it is diagnosed on imaging with a transvaginal ultrasound or CT scan after the patient develops symptoms.
 The diagnosis is confirmed by biopsy or surgical resection.
+To date, we do not have an effective method of screening.

 Are there certain risk factors or demographics more prone to ovarian cancer?

 Ovarian cancer occurs most often after menopause.
-Some reproductive factors, such as breastfeeding and birth control pills, reduce ovarian cancer risk.
+Some reproductive factors, such as breastfeeding and birth control pills, reduce its risk.
 In contrast, infertility is associated with an increased risk.
 One of the risk factors is a strong family history of ovarian and breast cancer.
 Inherited mutations in genes such as BRCA1 and BRCA2 predispose women to developing ovarian cancer.

 There is something called hereditary breast and ovarian cancer syndrome, although there are some with a family history of just breast cancer or just ovarian cancer who are at higher risk.
 We’ve known for a very long time that women who were at higher risk for developing ovarian cancer include those who have the mutations in BRCA1 and BRCA2.
 Insurance does cover testing, but it’s important to seek specialty care for this.